METALS-Zinc, copper gain on short-covering amid optimism on China

 * Planned Escondida strike postponed for mediation

-* Zinc challenging 25-day moving average (Adds analyst comment, updates prices, changes dateline from SINGAPORE)
+* Zinc challenging 25-day moving average (Updates with official prices)

 By Eric Onstad

-LONDON, Aug 7 (Reuters) - Base metals rose on Tuesday on short-covering due to optimism that top metals consumer China will prop up its economy with stimulus and that the country’s currency is stabilising.
+LONDON, Aug 7 (Reuters) - Base metals rose on Tuesday on short-covering amid optimism top consumer China will prop up its economy with stimulus measures and that the country’s currency is stabilising.

 Shares in Chinese infrastructure firms received a boost from expectations of increased spending on public works projects.